Capping rocky 2022, EU agrees more Russia sanctions, funds for Ukraine | Headlines

 European Union leaders wrapped up their last summit of 2022 with an agreement to provide 18 billion euros in financing to Ukraine next year and slap more sanctions on Russia as the EU also prepared to cap natural gas prices and prop up its industry.

 European Union leaders wrapped up their last summit of 2022 with an agreement to provide 18 billion euros in financing to Ukraine next year and slap more sanctions on Russia as the EU also prepared to cap natural gas prices and prop up its industry.
-Poland withdrew last-minute objections to a global minimum corporate tax, unblocking a whole package of linked agreements that includes the loan to Ukraine, invaded by Russia almost 10 months ago.
+Poland withdrew last-minute objections to a global minimum corporate tax, unblocking a package of linked agreements that includes the loan to Ukraine, where a war has raged since Russia launched an invasion in February that Moscow refers to as a "special military operation".

 As Ukrainian President Volodymyr Zelenskiy predicted that the months to come would be ever harder than the war had already been on his country, German Chancellor Olaf Scholz promised more aid.
 "Our joint determination to support Ukraine politically, financially, militarily and in the humanitarian area for as long as necessary remains unbroken," Scholz said after talks among the 27 national EU leaders in Brussels.

+U.S. Treasury Secretary in a written statement applauded the global minimum tax agreement.
+"This historic agreement helps level the playing field for U.S. business while protecting U.S. workers," Yellen said.

-The summit capped a tumultuous year which saw the EU close ranks to support Ukraine but also often struggle to agree how much pressure to put on Moscow.
-On Thursday, however, EU leaders also agreed a ninth package of sanctions against Moscow for waging the war on Ukraine to blacklist nearly 200 more people and bar investment in Russia's mining industry, among others.
+The summit capped a tumultuous year which saw the EU close ranks to support Ukraine but often struggle to agree how much pressure to put on Moscow.
+On Thursday, however, EU leaders also agreed to a ninth package of sanctions against Moscow to blacklist nearly 200 more people and bar investment in Russia's mining industry, among others.

-The decision, which requires unanimity, was made after Poland and Lithuania had warned that proposed exceptions for food security might in fact benefit Russian oligarchs in the fertilizer business.
+The decision, which requires unanimity, was made after Poland and Lithuania had warned that proposed exceptions for food security might benefit Russian oligarchs in the fertilizer business.
 INTO 2023

-Belgian Prime Minister Alexander De Croo said the EU risked deindustrialisation as energy prices soared on the back of the war in Ukraine, and now European companies also faced the threat of subsidy-fuelled U.S. competition.
+Belgian Prime Minister Alexander De Croo said the EU risked deindustrialisation as energy prices soared on the back of the war in Ukraine as European companies also faced the threat of subsidy-fuelled U.S. competition.
 Poorer EU countries want a coordinated response and warned richer member states like Germany against supporting their industries without showing solidarity with the rest of the bloc.

 "Today we see that too often countries are trying to install schemes on their own.
 It looks a bit like a game of the deepest pocket," said de Croo.
 The summit charged the EU Commission with making specific proposals early next year to prop up the EU's cutting-edge industries - including biotech and AI - while also preserving competition inside the bloc's cherished single market of 450 million consumers.